illinois-cs241/illinois-cs241.github.io/_docs/chatroom.md

 In the above "terminals", there are things like "Waiting for connection..." and "Ending Server": do not worry about having to do this.
 It is simply flavor text printed to the window.
 Feel free to do that; we will only test the bytes that are sent and received.

-**Because it's particularly important for this lab, we want to reiterate that you should not have any memory leaks** We will test memory leaks in only one situation: all clients exit and then server recieves SIGINT.
+**Because it's particularly important for this lab, we want to reiterate that you should not have any memory leaks** We will test memory leaks in only one situation: all clients exit and then server receives SIGINT.
 We will not close your server while clients are still connected.